jeslopalo/flash-messages/README.md

 ```

 #### Custom configuration
-To modify the default behavior of *flash-messages* just extend ```MessagesConfigurerAdapter``` and override those methods that you want to customize.
+To modify the default behavior of *flash-messages* just extend ```FlashMessagesConfigurerAdapter``` and override those methods that you want to customize.
 ```java
 import es.sandbox.ui.messages.Level;
 import es.sandbox.ui.messages.CssClassesByLevel;